dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

 {% include tweet_quote.html quote_text="Google Cloud Firestore is a NoSQL document database from Firebase and Google Cloud Platform built for automatic scaling, high performance, and ease of application development." %}

 **Auth0** helps secure your **API** easily and it also, provides username-password authentication.

+{% include tweet_quote.html quote_text="Auth0 is an Authentication-as-a-Service platform that solves the most complex identity use cases with an extensible and easy to integrate platform that secures billions of logins every month." %}

 Please, feel free to ask if you have any questions or comments in the comment section. 😊